hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

   providing the data to populate the Appraisal Institute's Green and Energy Efficient Addendum or direct export of data to your local MLS.
-By doing this, you can help increase the value of EE in the real estate transaction and provide greater incentive and investment opportunity for homeowners to fund energy efficiency retrofits.
+By doing this, you can help increase the value of EE in the real estate transaction and provide greater incentive and investment opportunity for home owners to fund energy efficiency upgrades.

 National Opportunities
 **********************

-Collecting standardized data sets across multiple jurisdictions is a critical step in helping guide national policy, financial investments, and research.
+Collecting standardized data sets across multiple programs and jurisdictions is a critical step in helping guide national policy, financial investments, and research.
 With adoption of HPXML, you can command higher quality data and transfer that data to a variety of actors in a cost-efficient manner: